Hot Days, Unsafe Schools? The Impact of Heat on School Shootings: Data

 \section{Data}

+Our estimation sample is a balanced county-day panel for the contiguous United States from 1981 through 2022.
+The outcome data come from the K--12 School Shooting Database (K--12 SSDB)~\citep{CHDS}.\footnote{The 2023 version used in this paper was publicly available through the Naval Postgraduate School Center for Homeland Defense and Security at \url{https://www.chds.us/ssdb/} when we downloaded the data.
+A current version of the database is now hosted at \url{https://k12ssdb.org/}, where users can request access to the data.} We aggregate K--12 SSDB records to daily counts for each county and assign zero shootings to county-days with no recorded incident.
+The resulting panel contains daily observations for 3,107 counties over 42 years.

-Our estimation sample consists of daily county-level data spanning 1981--2022 for the contiguous U.S. As our dependent variable, the number of school shooting incidents, we use comprehensive data from the Center for Homeland Defense and Security (CHDS) K--12 School Shooting Database \citep{CHDS}.
-In the CHDS database, a school shooting is defined broadly to include any incident in which a gun is fired, brandished (pointed at a person with intent), or a bullet hits school property, regardless of the number of victims, the timing of the incident, or its underlying motive.
-By adopting this broad definition, we seek to capture a more comprehensive and nuanced set of heat-induced gun-related incidents in K--12 school settings.
-The CHDS database compiles information from a wide range of primary sources, including peer-reviewed studies, government reports, media outlets, and non-profit organizations.
-To enhance accuracy and consistency, CHDS systematically cross-references, filters, and reconciles these sources to construct a comprehensive record of shootings in K--12 schools.
+The K--12 SSDB defines a school shooting broadly as any incident in which a gun is fired, a gun is brandished or pointed at a person with intent, or a bullet strikes school property.
+The definition applies regardless of the number of victims, the timing of the incident, or the underlying motive.
+This broad definition captures a wider range of gun-related incidents in K--12 school settings than datasets limited to fatal or mass shootings.
+The K--12 SSDB compiles incidents from peer-reviewed studies, government reports, media outlets, and non-profit organizations.

-The dataset includes information on the school’s location, incident date, incident intent, incident timing, and injury severity.
-We aggregate this incident-level data to the county level, counting the number of incidents occurring in each county on a given day.
-If no school shooting occurred on a given date in a given county, we record it as zero, assuming no incident took place.
-This results in a balanced panel with daily observations for 3,107 counties over 42 years across the U.S.

-The dataset enables a comprehensive analysis of school shootings by capturing both fatal and non-fatal incidents.
-In contrast, previous studies often rely on datasets that focus exclusively on fatal events, which represent only a small share of total shootings.
-For example, the Mother Jones database includes only shootings with four or more fatalities~\citep{soni2023mass}, failing to account for many incidents involving fewer or no deaths.
-According to CHDS data, fatal shootings account for just 28\% of all school shooting incidents~\citep{muschert2007research}.
-Other sources, such as the Report on School-Associated Violent Deaths from the National School Safety Center, also report only fatal shootings.
-However, studying all incidents—not just fatal ones—is crucial for understanding the full scope of gun violence in schools.
-Non-fatal incidents, which are more frequent than fatal ones, still have profound psychological, social, and community impacts that require attention~\citep{cabral2021trauma}.

-Additionally, the dataset includes school shooting incidents carried out by both students and non-students.
-Figure~\ref{fig:shooter_top} shows the distribution of shooters across the top five categories in our sample.
-Students account for about half of the incidents involving identified shooters.
-They are followed by individuals with no relation to the school.
-Non-students who visited the school for athletic events or games represent the next largest group, followed by former students and parents.